 Lemongrass has been found, through research in Japan, to help ease some of the inflammation and irritation associated with Crohn's disease.
 It is also easy to add to your diet as it is very recipe friendly as a lot of Asian dishes, mainly Thai food, use lemongrass in their ingredient lists.
 You can also get this in pill form.

 Turmeric is believed to be anti-inflammatory and has been used to treat inflammation for a long time.
 It can be added to stews and curries, but because of the implications of eating spicy food, it is better to consume it in capsule form.
 Curcumin is the clinical name of turmeric.

 Green tea has many healing properties.
 It is believed to reduce the inflammation associated with Crohn's disease.
 Some studies have even shown that green tea can reduce the risk of developing colon cancer.
 So make sure you boil up a cup of green tea and enjoy it hot or turn it into a refreshing iced tea by adding mint.

 At My Crohn's Doctor we are passionate about great health and wellness.
-As a result we only recommend the BEST products that will help you achieve your health and wellness goals.
-CLICK on the Image to find out more about these amazing products.
+As a result we only recommend and partner with the BEST products that will help you achieve your health and wellness goals.

 If you have any more questions then please free to email me at email@example.com or visit my Facebook Page at My Crohn's Doctor.